Aggie01/Stock---Analysis/README.md

 # Stock---Analysis
 ## OVERVIEW
 ### 1. Background:
-Steve's parents are interested in some stocks analysis, especially DAQO's.
-Specifically, they want to know how actively DQ was trading (comparing 2017 and 2018).
+Steve's parents are interested in a analysis of few stocks, specifically DAQO's.
+They want to know how actively DQ was trading (comparing 2017 and 2018).

 ### 2. Steve's Objectives:
 - Keep track of total daily volume (total number of shares traded throughout a day)